Shaun-T-Brown/CASPER/README.md

 and add the folder (specifically src) to your python path.
 This method will also require scipy and numpy to be installed.
 Using pip will automatically install all dependencies.

 To use the main functionality of the package (i.e. to predict c and alpha) you will need to be able to generate the linear power spectra for a given cosmology.
-In principle this can be done using any accurate method.
+In principle this can be done using any reliable method.
 However, we recommend installing and using [CAMB](https://camb.readthedocs.io/en/latest/).

 ### Usage

 The best way to demonstrate how Casper can be used is with a few examples.
 An interactive jupyter notebook with all necessary modules available can be found on [Binder](https://mybinder.org/v2/gh/Shaun-T-Brown/CASPER-example.git/HEAD?filepath=.%2Fexample_script.ipynb).
-A static version of the same notebook can be found within the examples folder.
+A static version of the same notebook can be found at the following github [repository](https://github.com/Shaun-T-Brown/CASPER-example.git), specifically in the file *example_script.ipynb*.

 The functionality of the package is relatively straightforward and is essentially a collection of useful functions centered around the density profiles of dark matter haloes.
 Basic documentation can be generated using *pydoc*.

 ```
-from casper import casper
+import casper

 help(casper)
 ```